-The distances between one habitation and another were often considerable, and people traveling late in the day were frequently frozen to death in extreme weather, especially if in an intoxicated condition.
+The distances between one habitation and another were often considerable, and people traveling late in the day were frequently frozen to death in extreme weather, especially in intoxicated conditions.
 Indeed there were more deaths from freezing than from any other fatality.
 Winters would kill mostly transient dwellers such as discharged soldiers, sailors, and farmhands out of work for the winter.

-The grocery stores we know today were called "General Stores," back then.
+The grocery stores we know today were called "General Stores" back then.
+General Stores

-Proof: Ordinances of the Town of Chicago incorporated on August 12, 1833.
+Proof: Ordinances of the Town of Chicago were incorporated on August 12, 1833.

 The second type of drinking establishment evolved from grocers and provisioners who began to sell hard liquor in wholesale quantities.
-At first, their sample rooms were literally places where customers could taste-test the stock; long afterward, "sample room" became simply another name for a saloon.
-By the late 1850s, the term saloon had begun to appear in directories and common usage as a term for an establishment that specialized in beer and liquor sales by the drink, with food and lodging as secondary concerns in some places.
+At first, their sample rooms were places where customers could taste-test the stock; long afterward, "sample room" became another name for a saloon.
+By the late 1850s, the term saloon had begun to appear in directories and was commonly used as a term for licensed drinking establishments that specialized in beer and liquor sales by the glass, with food and lodging as secondary concerns in some places.
 Stops such as Stacey's Tavern in present-day Glen Ellyn or the Pre-Emption House in Naperville were popular among farmers journeying to the city.

-As the rapidly growing ethnic population swelled, the saloon ranks through the mid-nineteenth century, but during the early 1880s, a growing overcapacity in the brewery industry began to force change.
-Overestimates of future growth, along with easy rail access to Chicago for St. Louis and Milwaukee brewers, left all of the producers scrambling for retail outlets.
+As the rapidly growing ethnic population swelled, the saloon ranks through the mid-nineteenth Century, but during the early 1880s, a growing overcapacity in the brewery industry began to force change.
+Overestimates of future growth and easy rail access to Chicago for St. Louis and Milwaukee brewers left all producers scrambling for retail outlets.

-The answer lay in an adaptation of the British "Tied-House” system of control.
-Brewers purchased hundreds of storefronts, especially on highly desired corner locations.
-The brewers rented to prospective saloonkeepers, along with all the furnishings, including recreational equipment such as billiard tables and bowling alleys.
+The answer lay in adapting the British "Tied-House" control system.
+Brewers purchased hundreds of storefronts, especially in highly desired corner locations.
+The brewers rented to prospective saloonkeepers and all the furnishings, including recreational equipment such as billiard tables and bowling alleys.
 Schlitz and a few others built elaborate saloons, examples of which still survive in Chicago today.
-The Chicago City Council also contributed to the brewery domination by increasing the saloon license from $50 to $500 between 1883 and 1885 to pay for an expanded police force supposedly made necessary by the barrooms.
+The Chicago City Council also contributed to the brewery domination by increasing the saloon license from $50 to $500 between 1883 and 1885 to pay for an expanded police force supposedly made necessary by the increasing barroom brawls.
 Relatively few independent proprietors could afford to pay such amounts.

 |An 1880s Grocer's Newspaper Ad.|